What is YAC?

 The Youth Advisory Committee (YAC) involves youth as decision makers and leaders in the community; promotes positive youth development; and involves youth in philanthropy and volunteerism.
 YAC participants act as advisors to the Fund for Youth and twice per year review grant applications and recommend grant awards to benefit young people and families in Emmet County.

 Thanks to a matching grant from the W.K.
-Kellogg Foundation over 25 years ago, the Petoskey-Harbor Springs Area Community Foundation was able to establish the $1 million endowed Fund for Youth.
+Kellogg Foundation in 1994, the Petoskey-Harbor Springs Area Community Foundation was able to establish the $1 million endowed Fund for Youth.
 Our YAC is made up of students in grades 8-12 from across Emmet County.
 They are part of a network of more than 1,800 young people serving on 86 youth grantmaking committees around the state.
 Since YACs began, more than $33 million has been granted to support youth programs across the state of Michigan.
-Since our own YAC was established in 1994, almost $1.5 million has been granted back to our local community for programming that makes youth and families in Emmet County stronger.
+Since our own YAC was established in 1994, over $1.8 million has been granted back to our local community for programming that makes youth and families in Emmet County stronger.

 How to Join